HuguesTHOMAS/KPConv/README.md

 Our code is released under MIT License (see LICENSE file for details).

 ## Updates
+* 17/02/2020: Added a link to SemanticKitti code
 * 24/01/2020: Bug fixes
 * 01/10/2019: Adding visualization scripts.
 * 23/09/2019: Adding pretrained models for NPM3D and S3DIS datasets.